 - Where is their favorite place in the world?

 - What do they want most out of life?

 - Are they a leader or a follower?

 - What excites them?

 - What do they find boring?

-Whether healthy, dysfunctional or somewhere in between, a character’s family is instrumental in their development and their personality.
+Whether healthy, dysfunctional, or somewhere in between, a character’s family is instrumental in their development and can define their personality.